-Our corporate headquarters facilities are in Medina and Plymouth, Minnesota, and we maintain 25 other sales and administrative facilities across the world.
+Our corporate headquarters facility is in Medina, Minnesota, and we maintain 27 other sales and administrative facilities across the world.
 Our products are distributed to our dealers, distributors and customers through a network of 30 distribution centers, including third-party providers.